kevin-montrose/More/README.markdown

 ###Includes

-More adds a @using directive to copy CSS and More from other files.  @include is still available to merely refer to other CSS files, but it's use is not suggested.  @using accepts media queries, just like @include.
+More adds a @using directive to copy CSS and More from other files.  @include is still available to merely refer to other CSS files, but using it is not suggested.  @using accepts media queries, just like @include.

 For example: